ONSdigital/application-profile/README.md

     .
 ```

-### Dataset
+### Datasets

-We recommend standalone datasets have IRIs of the form:
+We recommend standalone datasets have IRIs in the form of

 - `http://{domain}/dataset/{dataset_slug}`

+However, in order to support [unscheduled revisions](#versions) (i.e. versions), we recommended that all datasets be a member of a dataset series.

 For datasets belonging to a dataset series, we recommend extending the series IRI to form the dataset IRI: